smizell/graphablejson/README.md

 1. Clients SHOULD NOT be coded to specific HTTP status codes.
 They should look for successes, redirects, and failures.
 Client developers should not have to write code that specifies status codes unless necessary.
 1. Clients SHOULD NOT be coded to specific HTTP methods.
 Those methods should be derived from a contract or—better yet—from forms found in the API responses.
-1. Clients SHOULD NOT build URLs, but rather rely on the server to include relevant links in the responses.
+1. Clients SHOULD NOT build URLs, but rather rely on the API to include relevant links in the responses.

 Following rules like these can allow the client to get all of the benefits of something like GraphQL without using GraphQL itself.
 In other words, the client developer can specify what they want from the API and the client itself can go out and get the necessary data—whether it's in a single response or many responses.